 Shopping When the Willpower is Low

-If you have the shopping list ready and have pre planned budget, but finding yourself giving to temptations in supermarket again and again, then consider doing shopping on an early Saturday morning, where you could still exercise strong willpower.
+If you have the shopping list ready and have the pre-planned budget, but finding yourself giving to temptations in the supermarket again and again, then consider doing shopping on an early Saturday morning, where you could still exercise strong willpower.

 Not Understanding Supermarket Sale Cycle

 If you have been trying for some time to cut your grocery bill, start with a budget, don’t procrastinate.
-It’s quite common to get off track even following budget, don’t get discouraged .
+It’s quite common to get off track even the following budget, don’t get discouraged.
 The important thing is not to be hard on yourself but to get back on track, remember you haven’t failed at it unless you have decided to quit.